Filename extension | .rou.xml |

 random

-": A random speed between 0 and maxDepartSpeed is used, the speed may be adapted to accomodate a leader or intersection ensure a safe distance to the leader vehicle. - "
+": A random speed between 0 and maxDepartSpeed is used, the speed may be adapted to accommodate a leader or intersection ensure a safe distance to the leader vehicle. - "

 max

-": The maxDeparSpeed is used when possible, the speed may be lowered to accomodate a leader vehicle or intersections. - "
+": The maxDeparSpeed is used when possible, the speed may be lowered to accommodate a leader vehicle or intersections. - "

 desired